delhivery/project-polaris/address.md

 The tenant in which the resource is located.
 Same as tenant_id provided by User Management System

 Examples:
-- delhviery
+- Delhivery
-- mituj
+- Mituj
-- amazon
+- Amazon

 ### Resource Type
 The service namespace that identifies the Dispatcher component.
 For example, Package for Model, CollectCod for Event.